EU AI Act for Banks: Credit Scoring and Fraud AI Compliance 2026

 Fraud Detection Lives in a Gray Area

 Fraud detection AI isn’t automatically high-risk, but it can trigger issues.
 If your fraud system blocks someone’s access to their account or essential services, you’re in high-risk territory.
 If it just flags transactions for human review, you’re probably fine.
 The distinction matters.
+See our AI fraud detection compliance resource for a practical classification guide.

 Customer Service and Chatbots